Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 However, the biggest downside of using the Clang plugin is its API issue.
 In theory, you can load and run your plugin in any clang executable, but only if the C++ APIs (and the ABI) are used by your plugin and the clang executable matches it.

+Unfortunately, for now, Clang (and also the whole LLVM project) has no intention to make any of its C++ APIs stable.
+In other words, to take the safest path, you need to make sure both your plugin and clang are using the exact same (major) version of LLVM.